bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 ##### find_optimal_model_oneConv_oneDense
 this will iterate through all possible cobminations of a single convolutional layer and a single dense layer to find the optimal solution.

 Now that I can generate 'random' models, the question is how to decide which model performs better than others.
-The solution is to create a generator to generate models according to the parameters requested, train this model, and see which trains best according to the loss parameters.
+The solution is to create a generator to generate models according to the parameters requested, train this model with a very small batch size, and see which trains best according to the loss parameters.

 For this 'first level training' I used the following parameters:
 * batch_size=50